-In TSTC's Emergency Medical Services program, you'll learn from experienced, certified instructors in an environment that combines hands-on labs with online lectures.
-You'll gain skills in medical procedures required to assess and treat victims at the scene and en route to the hospital, and you'll get to put your abilities to the test in a clinical learning environment to gain extensive, on-thejob experience.
-As a program, our goal is to prepare competent entry-level EMT's and paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with exit points at the Advanced Emergency Medical Technician, Emergency Medical Technician (Basic), and/or First Responder levels.
+In TSTC's Emergency Medical Services program, you'll learn from experienced, certified instructors in an environment that combines hands-on labs with lecture.
+You'll gain skills in medical procedures required to assess and treat victims at the scene and en route to the hospital, and you'll get to put your abilities to the test in a clinical learning environment to gain extensive, on-the-job experience.
+As a program, our goal is to prepare competent entry-level paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with exit points at the Advanced Emergency Medical Technician, Emergency Medical Technician (Basic), and/or First Responder levels.